unspecifier/quizzler/src/markdown/nha-baseline.md

 A billing and coding specialist is processing a claim for a new patient who came to the office for a sore throat.
 The provider diagnosed the patient with tonsilitis and wrote a prescription for antibiotics.
 Which of the following codes should the specialist use?

 - 99213 Office or other outpatient visit for the evaluation and management of an established patient, which requires a medically appropriate history and/or examination and low level of medical decision making.
-- 99393 Periodic comprehensive preventive medicine reevaluation and management of an individual including an age and gender appropriate history, exam, counseling/guidance/risk factor reduction interventions, and the ordering of laboratory/diagnostic procedures; established
-  patient: late childhood (age 5 through 11 years)
+- 99393 Periodic comprehensive preventive medicine reevaluation and management of an individual including an age and gender appropriate history, exam, counseling/guidance/risk factor reduction interventions, and the ordering of laboratory/diagnostic procedures; established patient: late childhood (age 5 through 11 years)
-- 99203 Office or other outpatient visit for the evaluation and management of a new patient, which requires a medically appropriate history <input ty✅ pe="radio" required name="answer" value="correct" />
-  and/or examination and low level of medical decision making.
+- ✅ 99203 Office or other outpatient visit for the evaluation and management of a new patient, which requires a medically appropriate history and/or examination and low level of medical decision making.
 - 99282 Emergency department visit for the evaluation and management of a patient, which requires a medically appropriate history and/or examination and straightforward level of medical decision making.

 ## Question: 49 of 125